-At Outschool, all of our reviews are from families who have actually taken the class.
+At Outschool, all of our reviews are from parents who have enrolled their learner(s) in class.
 This is unlike many other educational sites that offer 'testimonials' that may or may not come from real customers.
 Our policy is to not alter parent reviews; instead, parents can update their reviews, and teachers can respond to reviews.

 Tips for Parents